 Front numbers are compulsory and must be 70mm high.
 They must be of a contrasting colour to the number plate (e.g. white numbers on a black plate).
 The font for all numbers must be in accordance with the ACU Road Race Standing Regulations.
+Side numbers should also be used where possible to aid both timekeepersand film crew.

-SECTION 5 MEDICAL SERVICES
+SECTION 5 MFDICAL SERVICES

-5.1 MEDICAL SERVICES.
+MEDICAL SERVICES.
 MINIMUM REQUIREMENTS FOR POCKET BIKE MEETINGS